sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 [^1]: Free Software is defined by four essential freedoms: to run the program, study how it works, modify it and redistribute it.
 Access to the source code is a precondition for these freedoms and not the end goal itself.

+## Appendix C - Definition of open standards and open source software

+Open standards are a set of rules designed to do a specific job in technology, developed in a fully open manner.
+They refer to file formats, protocols and application interfaces that can be implemented by everyone (in open source and proprietary software alike).

+Inspired by France's _[Référentiel Général d'Interopérabilité](https://www.numerique.gouv.fr/publications/interoperabilite/)_ (General Guidelines for Interoperability), the Quebec government's _[Cadre Commun d'Interopérabilité](https://www.tresor.gouv.qc.ca/ressources-informationnelles/architecture-dentreprise-gouvernementale/standards-et-normes/cadre-commun-dinteroperabilite/)_ (Common interoperability framework), the [European Interoperability Framework](https://ec.europa.eu/isa2/eif_en) and the British Cabinet Office's [Open Standards Principles](https://www.gov.uk/government/publications/open-standards-principles/open-standards-principles), the following criteria define open standards:

+- Development process is open and transparent to all interested parties and cannot be controlled by any single person or entity with any vested interests;
+- They are platform independent, vendor neutral and usable in multiple implementations;
+- Specifications and supporting material are freely available with limited restrictions; and
+- They are supported by an independent community, or approved through due process by rough consensus among participants.

+OSS is software where the source code is distributed and can be used, copied, studied and redistributed.
+Similarly, Free Software is software that respects users' freedom and community[^1].
+They are equivalent, but represent two different visions

+All software under an approved licence from the [Open Source Initiative](https://opensource.org/licenses/alphabetical) or [Free Software Foundation](https://www.gnu.org/licenses/license-list.html#SoftwareLicenses) is considered OSS and can be used by the GC, based on the GC [Guide for using OSS](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-using-open-source-software.html).

+### Benefits of using open standards and OSS for ESDC and the GC

+Open standards are the guidelines that enable international communities to speak a common language and build products in a structured and highly efficient fashion.

+Open standards and OSS are aligned to the essence of public service because they:

+- **enable cross-jurisdictional collaboration;**
+- **share specifications and code openly;**
+- **promote reusable solutions; and**
+- **make contributions easy.**

+Additional information, including benefits and risks of open standards and OSS, is available in the [Open First Whitepaper](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/open-first-whitepaper.html), published by the Treasury Board of Canada Secretariat (TBS).
+Their inherent flexibility brings many benefits, for example:

+- Lack of vendor lock-in;
+- Cost savings;
+- Security (independent audits, speed to fix issues...);
+- Increased productivity and collaboration;
+- First-class IT talent and better job satisfaction; and
+- Economic growth in Canada (and abroad)